maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW4/HW4-report.md

 | Infant Mortality Rate (per 100,000 population) | Value, Quantitative | Vertical Position (Y-axis) |
 | Sex/Race | Key, Categorical | Color Hue (Third Channel) |

 To create this chart, we had to manipulate and normalize the data.
 We did so in excel simply.
 The raw data contained total white male & female and total black male & female death rates for different years.
-We simply used the *sum* formula in excel to create the total male, total female, total white and total black columns.
+We simply used the *sum* formula in Excel to create the total male, total female, total white and total black columns.

 The x-axis of the chart represents the years from 1980 to 1999.
 While the y-axis represents the infant mortality rate.
 This rate is calculated as the number of infant deaths per 100,000 population within each category.